omines/antispam-bundle/docs/mkdocs/index.md

 scammers and abusers using your forms for their nefarious purposes, and brings them all together in an easy to configure and easy to use profile system.

-The bundle is compatible with PHP 8.1+ and Symfony 6.3 or later.
+The bundle is compatible with PHP 8.2+ and Symfony 6.4 or later in active support.

 ## Features